Michigan State’s Miles Bridges chooses to stay in school

 EAST LANSING, Mich.
-(AP) — Miles Bridges has decided to stay at Michigan State for his sophomore season, putting his NBA dreams on hold.
+(AP) — Miles Bridges, at the foot of Michigan State’s Sparty statue, made an announcement that almost gave Tom Izzo tears of joy.

-Bridges got a roar from a huge crowd gathered at the school’s Sparty statue on Thursday night as he announced his decision.
+“I got some unfinished business here,” Bridges said .
+“I want to stay.”

-“I got some unfinished business here,” he said.
+And with that announcement, a sea of green-and-white clad students and fans roared because one the nation’s top freshmen is coming back to lead a talent-laden team next season.

-The 6-foot-7 forward from Flint led the Spartans with 16.7 points per game, the highest average for a freshman at the school since Magic Johnson scored 17 per game during the 1977-78 season.
-Bridges also averaged 8.3 rebounds, the most by a Michigan State freshman since Greg Kelser in 1975-76.
-Bridges also averaged 8.3 rebounds, the most by a Michigan State freshman since Greg Kelser in 1975-76.
+Bridges was told he would be drafted between Nos.
+8-14 in the NBA draft if he declared himself eligible and his mother made it clear she wanted him to go pro.

 Most Read Stories